omeka/Documentation/source/Reference/models/Mixin/ElementText.rst

         Whether the elements and texts have been loaded yet.

+    .. php:attr:: _replaceElementTexts

+        Flag to indicate whether elements added to this save will replace existing element texts, not add them.

     .. php:attr:: _elementsByRecordType

         Sets of Element records indexed by record type.